Dolores2333/Dolores2333/README.md

 </p>
 Hey there 👋,
 </p>
-I am currently a fourth year PhD student at Hong Kong University of Science and Technology.
-My research interest lies in Statistics and recently, has focused on differential privacy.
+I obtained my PhD in Mathematics at HKUST in 2025.
+My research interest lies in Synthetic Data (applied to e.g. AI driven healthcare) and differential privacy (more recently, privacy and security in LLM).
 I am 50 percent of a cat person 🐈💕, 40 percent being musical maniac 🎼☠️ and 10 percent intentionally left blank 😉.

   ---